 For single parents, dating can be both fun and exhilarating.
 The witty banter and stolen glances awaken the playful, sexy side of your personality that typically takes a backseat to your persona as Mom or Dad.
 Flirtatious, grown-up conversations are a welcome respite from discussions about play dates or lost homework, while seeing yourself through another person's eyes reminds you of your desirability.

 The catch?
 You're a package deal now, so the dating stakes are higher.
 Your child will certainly feel the ripple effect of your relationship's many stages and phases, and that remains true whether you and your new love interest split or you're in it for the long haul.
 In other words, you need to proceed with caution.
 Here are some tips to help you tackle the tough questions that come with single-parent dating.

 When should I introduce my kids?

 This is a common question, and it's one that many single parents wrestle with.
-While there is no right or wrong answer, you want to be certain that you've given your relationship a significant amount of time to grow and experience the natural fluctuations of ups and downs.
-Ultimately, no matter how long you've dated, the bottom line is that you must do what you feel is right for your children.
+While there's no right or wrong answer, you want to be certain that you've given your relationship a significant amount of time to grow and experience the natural fluctuations of ups and downs.
+Ultimately, no matter how long you've dated, the bottom line is that you have to do what you feel is right for your children.

 Consider the following factors before you introduce your kids to someone you're dating: